m0ngr31/kanzi/README.md

 - Play random unwatched episode of TV show
 - Play random unwatched movie
 - Play random movie from a specific genre
+- Play specific movie
+- Play trailer for a movie in your library (*requires plugin.video.youtube addon*)
 - Play specific episode of a TV show ('Play season 4 episode 10 of The Office')
-- Play specific movie
 - Continue watching next episode of last show that was watched
 - Play next episode of a show
 - Play newest episode of a show